 To fetch (download) & maintain different versions of external libraries we need a package manager.

-LIGO libraries can be published to npm and using
+LIGO libraries can be published to LIGO's registry as well as npm.

-ligo install command we can fetch these ligo libraries (It internally invokes the esy package manager).
+ligo install command we can fetch these ligo libraries.

 and we write some tests for our smart contract in

 To compile the contract to Michelson run the command